 Since we’re looking at this overview, let’s talk about the sea textures used in this area when the Egg Carrier sinks.
 The ocean mesh has a semi-transparent cloud underneath, creating a shadow effect in the Dreamcast version.
-The ocean in Gamecube and PC versions is more transparent due to additive blending, and the water wave texture is no longer animated, which makes the sea look static and awkward.
+The ocean in Gamecube and PC versions is more transparent due to additive blending, and the water wave texture is no longer animated, which makes the sea look static.
 The strange looking “acid blue” color doesn’t help either:

 Here’s an enhancement for a change.
 Some level pieces and objects are textured better in the ports, such as this turbine.
 This is one of the few things in the game that can be called an improvement without a long list of “buts” accompanying the change: